guillim/Arachnida/README.md

 I am looking for people to make pull requests to improve Arachnida.
 Please do it :)
 TO DO:
 1. Setup live queue of url to be scraped (ex: at the moment, you can't click straight on a link and scrape it)
-2. Live Log from the server brought to the interface to help debuging
+2. Live Log from the server brought to the interface to help debugging
 3. Results export functionality (CSV & Json)

 ### Thanks ###